 The mascot to Team Instinct, Zapdos is a clear monster.
 With incredible stats all around, Zapdos will deal a massive amount of damage regardless of the weather.
 Do be leery of Omastar’s Rock moves as they do super effective damage.
 With some cunning dogging, you can zap Omastar into oblivion.

 Raikou actually deals more damage than Zapdos.
-Also, it does not take super effective from Rock moves.
-When it comes to choosing Electric types to counter Omastar, Raikou is the go to Pokemon no doubt.
+In addition, it does not take super effective damage from Rock moves like Zapdos.
+When it comes to choosing Electric types to counter Omastar, Raikou is the go to Pokemon!

 Another Pokemon that finally has a use?!
 You bet!
 Flygon resists all of Omastar’s Rock moves and takes normal damage from the Water ones.
 A major factor why Flygon made this list.
 It also has a Ground type move set that deals super effective damage and STAB.
 If you’ve got a powered up Flygon, you can definitely use it.